jobemcamera/tibia-data/README.md

 # Tibia Data

-this is a React App page for studying.
-The main goal of this app is to improve my skills in developing with React and APIs.
-The case study for this project is [Tibia Data API](https://tibiadata.com/) because I love Tibia, of course
+Welcome to my study project!
+This is a React app built to improve my skills in React development and working with APIs.
+The project is based on the [Tibia Data API](https://tibiadata.com/), which I chose because, as a big fan of Tibia, it perfectly combines my passion for the game and development.

-In this app, you can find the Tibia content such as creatures, bosses, characters, and worlds.
+In this app, you can explore various Tibia content, including creatures, bosses, characters, and worlds.